-From 2000 to 2019, 58.9 percent of physicians who completed GME in Texas ultimately stayed in the state to practice (see Appendix B.1.
-When considering the specialty and medical school location of physicians, the three highest retention rates were for Texas medical school graduates with a specialty in family medicine (88.3 percent), allergy and immunology (86.9 percent), and general internal medicine (85.3 percent).
-The three lowest retention rates for Texas medical school graduates were specialties in neurological surgery (65.5 percent), thoracic surgery (67.9 percent), and radiation oncology (68.9 percent).
+From 2000 to 2019, 58.9 percent of physicians who completed GME in Texas stayed in the state to practice (see Appendix A, Table 8).
+When considering the specialty and medical school location of physicians, the three highest retention rates were for

+Texas medical school graduates with a specialty in family medicine (88.3 percent), allergy and immunology (86.9 percent), and general internal medicine (85.3 percent).
+The three lowest retention rates were for physicians who graduated from medical school in another state with a specialty in colorectal surgery (21.2 percent), thoracic surgery (22.1 percent), or vascular surgery (22.9 percent).

 Family medicine was the most common specialty among Texas medical school graduates who completed GME in Texas between 2000 and 2019 (14.5 percent), followed by pediatrics (9.7 percent) and general internal medicine (9.3 percent).
-Thoracic surgery was the least common specialty among Texas medical school graduates who completed GME in Texas between 2000-2019 (0.1 percent), followed by colorectal surgery (0.2 percent) and vascular surgery (0.3 percent).
+Thoracic surgery was the least common specialty (0.1 percent), followed by colorectal surgery (0.2 percent) and vascular surgery (0.3 percent).